 | Red bumps or pustules | Bacterial infection | Pimples, yellow crusts, bad odor |

-You need to take care of your dog’s mouth every day.
-Teeth that are healthy look clean and strong.
-Bad breath is a sign of dog dental health care issues.
-Their gums should stay pink and healthy.
-Weakness or illness can cause pale gums.
-Inflamed gums are bright red.
-Tartar builds up over time and hurts teeth.
-Chewing with loose teeth hurts a lot.
-Dogs often hide their dental pain.
-Daily checks keep your mouth healthy for a long time.
+Daily oral care matters significantly.
+Healthy teeth look clean and strong.
+Bad breath is an early sign of dental health issues.
+Gums should stay pink and healthy—pale gums indicate weakness or illness, and bright red gums indicate inflammation.
+Tartar builds up over time and damages teeth.
+Loose teeth cause pain while chewing.
+Dogs often hide dental pain well.
+Daily checks keep the mouth healthy for a long time.

 Paws and Nails